Debiased inference for a covariate-adjusted regression function: Effect of fine particulate matter on cardiovascular mortality

 We estimated the outcome regression using SuperLearner \citep{vdlSuperLearner} with a library consisting of generalized linear models, multivariate adaptive regression splines, generalized additive models, and regression trees.
 We estimated the conditional density using the version of SuperLearner developed by \citet{munoz2011super} with the same library.
 We used the Epanechnikov kernel and selected the bandwidth $h$ using the plug-in method discussed in Section~\ref{section:bandwidth} and set $b=h$.
-We focus on values of PM$_{2.5}$ between $3.5 \mu g / m^3$ and $10 \mu g / m^3$, which approximately corresponds to the 0.05 and 0.95 quantiles of the marginal empirical distribution of PM$_{2.5}$, respectively.
+We focus on values of PM$_{2.5}$ between $2.5 \mu g / m^3$ and $11.5 \mu g / m^3$, which approximately corresponds to the 0.01 and 0.99 quantiles of the marginal empirical distribution of PM$_{2.5}$, respectively.

 Figure~\ref{fig:real_data} displays the estimated covariate-adjusted regression function using our debiased method.
+The result based on the local linear estimator with the plug-in bandwidth selection is also provided for comparison purposes.
 Pointwise 95\% confidence intervals are displayed using vertical lines, and a 95\% uniform confidence band is displayed using dashed lines.
 The adjusted expected CMR appears to be monotone increasing as a function of PM$_{2.5}$, and its rate of increase is fastest for PM$_{2.5}$ values between roughly 6 and 8 $\mu g / m^3$.
 Our method shows larger uncertainty for PM$_{2.5}$ levels below 4 $\mu g / m^3$ and above 9 $\mu g / m^3$ due to the low density of PM$_{2.5}$.
 It is unclear if average CMR increases or plateaus over these regions.
-We estimate that increasing PM$_{2.5}$ from 6 to 8 $\mu g / m^3$ corresponds to an increase of 11.62 in expected CMR after adjusting for socioeconomic factors (95\% CI: 8.39--14.85), and increasing PM$_{2.5}$ from 5 to 9 $\mu g / m^3$ corresponds to an increase of 17.48 in expected CMR (95\% CI: 13.55--21.41).
+We estimate that increasing PM$_{2.5}$ from 6 to 8 $\mu g / m^3$ corresponds to an increase of 10.3 in expected CMR after adjusting for socioeconomic factors (95\% CI: 7.6--12.9), and increasing PM$_{2.5}$ from 5 to 9 $\mu g / m^3$ corresponds to an increase of 17.5 in expected CMR (95\% CI: 14.8--20.2).
 Our conclusions generally agree with those reported in \cite{wyatt2020contribution}, but our flexible approach to estimation and principled approach to inference ensure that the conclusions are not the result of statistical bias.
+We also note that in this application, it may be sensible to assume the dose-response function is monotone increasing, so the methods of \citet{westling2018causal} could be used instead.